Joel-Koyoo/Customer-Relationship-Management/README.md

 Amazing tutorial from Dennis Ivy on the app

-install Python ,Django and it will wor
+install Python ,Django and it will work